NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 #### Normal Maps

 There is a drawback using normal maps inside a ray tracer where the normal orientation can result in continuation rays to pass the geometric surface of opaque materials which is resulting in a termination of the path with no color, which means energy loss.
 The same can happen at silhouettes of low-resolution geometry with smooth shading normals.
-The renderer implementation is currently *not* trying to work around that by bending shiding normals to result in reasonable reflections for such cases.
+The renderer implementation is currently *not* trying to work around that by bending shading normals to result in reasonable reflections for such cases.

 Some glTF test scene make use of normal maps to emulate geometry where this becomes apparent.
 In the following pictures, the black areas around the reflections on the right are due to the test using a normal map to emulate the reflection of a half-sphere geometry.